seansovine/audio_dsp/README.md

 To allow the user to control the audio output and for visualizing audio information (like intensity or spectrum) *as the audio is playing*, we need real-time ineraction between the user interface and the playback loop that is processing samples and feeding them to the sound card.
-We handling this by running the playback loop in a separate thread and allowing the playback and UI threads to communicate using atomic shared variables.
+We enable this by running the playback loop in a separate thread and allowing the playback and UI threads to communicate using atomic shared variables.